Tunisia policemen jailed for rape of 'Meriem'

 Hundreds of people have gathered outside a series of court hearings in Tunis to voice their support for her.

-The case comes amid renewed focus on women's rights following the 2011 uprising that toppled long-time ruler Zine al-Abidine Ben Ali from power.'They insult me'
+The case comes amid renewed focus on women's rights following the 2011 uprising that toppled long-time ruler Zine al-Abidine Ben Ali from power.

 The two policemen were convicted after being accused of raping the woman in a police car.